Education in Israel: Arab sector

 Israel operates an Arab education system for the Israeli-Arab minority, teaching Arab students, in Arabic, about their history and culture.
+Israel is a signatory of the Convention against Discrimination in Education, and ratified it in 1961.
+The convention has the status of law in Israeli courts.
 However, there have been claims that the Jewish education system gets more resources.
 According to the Follow-Up Committee for Arab Education, the Israeli government spends an average of $192 per year on each Arab student, and $1,100 per Jewish student.
 It also notes that drop-out rate for Israeli Arab citizens is twice as high as that of their Jewish counterparts (12 percent versus 6 percent).
 The same group also noted that in 2005, there was a 5,000-classroom shortage in the Arab sector.

+According to a 2016 study by the Pew Research Center, 33% of Jews (based on a sample of 3,020) have a college degree (ranging from 13% for Haredi to 45% for Hiloni), compared to 18% for Christians (based on a sample of 375).